Your Horoscope This Week: September 7 To 14

 Sag, the Pisces lunar eclipse lit up your home and roots zone, asking: what feels safe, what doesn’t, and where do you actually belong?
 Some of you may have had emotional conversations with family, sudden clarity about a move, or even a moment of inner recognition that “home” is more about how you feel than where you live.

-This week, the Aries Moon on Monday and Tuesday lights a fire under your joy sector, reminding you that play and creativity are healing too.
+This week, the Aries Moon on Tuesday and Wednesday lights a fire under your joy sector, reminding you that play and creativity are healing too.
 You’ll notice that once you give your inner child permission to laugh, dance, or create, some of those heavier eclipse revelations start to make more sense.
-By midweek, the Taurus Moon grounds you with practical tasks: tidying your space, sticking to routines, or finally following through on health goals you’d been pushing aside.
-It’s not glamorous, but it’s stabilizing.
+By Thursday, the Taurus Moon grounds you with practical tasks: tidying your space, sticking to routines, or finally following through on health goals you’d been pushing aside.
+It’s not glamorous, but it’s stabilising.

-This week, the Aries Moon on Monday and Tuesday lights a fire under your joy sector, reminding you that play and creativity are healing too.
+This week, the Aries Moon on Tuesday and Wednesday lights a fire under your joy sector, reminding you that play and creativity are healing too.
 You’ll notice that once you give your inner child permission to laugh, dance, or create, some of those heavier eclipse revelations start to make more sense.
-By midweek, the Taurus Moon grounds you with practical tasks: tidying your space, sticking to routines, or finally following through on health goals you’d been pushing aside.
-It’s not glamorous, but it’s stabilizing.
+By Thursday, the Taurus Moon grounds you with practical tasks: tidying your space, sticking to routines, or finally following through on health goals you’d been pushing aside.
+It’s not glamorous, but it’s stabilising.

-When the Gemini Moon rolls in over the weekend, partnerships take center stage.
+When the Gemini Moon rolls in from Saturday partnerships take centre stage.
 Expect connections — whether romantic, platonic, or business — to mirror back to you what you’ve learned about home and safety all week long.
-You may find yourself either strengthening a bond with someone who makes you feel deeply seen, or realizing you can’t keep pouring energy into a one-sided situation.
+You may find yourself either strengthening a bond with someone who makes you feel deeply seen, or realising you can’t keep pouring energy into a one-sided situation.
 The key lesson of this week: your true home is wherever you feel emotionally nourished, and this eclipse made sure you won’t accept anything less.

 Capricorn Sun & Rising:

-On Monday and Tuesday, the Aries Moon pulls your attention back to home and roots, asking you to tend to your inner world, whether that looks like organizing your closet, journaling about childhood memories, or cooking a comforting meal.
-Then, the Taurus Moon midweek gives you a creative and romantic boost.
+On Tuesday and Wednesday, the Aries Moon pulls your attention back to home and roots, asking you to tend to your inner world, whether that looks like organising your closet, journalling about childhood memories, or cooking a comforting meal.
+Then, the Taurus Moon from Thursday gives you a creative and romantic boost.
 Let yourself flirt, paint, dance, or simply say yes to pleasure…it doesn’t mean you’re neglecting responsibility, it means you’re remembering joy is just as productive as work.

 By the weekend, the Gemini Moon shifts your focus to routines, wellness, and health.
 Suddenly, those eclipse-inspired insights about communication show up in your everyday life: maybe you’re clearer with coworkers, more intentional with your words, or finally setting boundaries about what drains your energy.
 This week isn’t about perfection, it’s about integration.
 If the eclipse revealed something you can’t ignore, now’s your chance to practice it in small, everyday ways — one conversation, one habit, one clear “no” at a time.

-On Monday and Tuesday, the Aries Moon pulls your attention back to home and roots, asking you to tend to your inner world, whether that looks like organizing your closet, journaling about childhood memories, or cooking a comforting meal.
-Then, the Taurus Moon midweek gives you a creative and romantic boost.
+On Tuesday and Wednesday, the Aries Moon pulls your attention back to home and roots, asking you to tend to your inner world, whether that looks like organising your closet, journalling about childhood memories, or cooking a comforting meal.
+Then, the Taurus Moon from Thursday gives you a creative and romantic boost.
 Let yourself flirt, paint, dance, or simply say yes to pleasure…it doesn’t mean you’re neglecting responsibility, it means you’re remembering joy is just as productive as work.

 By the weekend, the Gemini Moon shifts your focus to routines, wellness, and health.
 Suddenly, those eclipse-inspired insights about communication show up in your everyday life: maybe you’re clearer with coworkers, more intentional with your words, or finally setting boundaries about what drains your energy.
 This week isn’t about perfection, it’s about integration.
 If the eclipse revealed something you can’t ignore, now’s your chance to practice it in small, everyday ways — one conversation, one habit, one clear “no” at a time.